RodneyShag/AWS_S3/readme.md

 ### S3 Encryption Lab

 - __Are KMS keys global or region-specific?__ - (4:40) region specific.
 - __Are s3 objects accessible by HTTP or HTTPS?__ - (16:50) both HTTP and HTTPS.
 You can enforce HTTPS access only by using a bucket policy.
+(Near end of course, it's mentioned static websites hosted on s3 are HTTP only, unless you use CloudFront for HTTPS)

 ### Versioning